eliotstock/host/README.md

 Follow your nose at [docker.com](https://docs.docker.com/desktop/linux/install/ubuntu/) to get Docker set up.

 Get Python 3.9 for AWS SAM but do NOT downgrade the system Python to it or you'll break it.
 Get `virtualenv` working instead.

-* `sudo add-apt-repository ppa:deadsnakes/ppa`
-* `sudo apt-get update`
-* `sudo apt-get install python3.9`
-* Follow instructions at https://pip.pypa.io/en/stable/installation/ to install pip again.
+Note that the `deadsnakes` PPA only supports LTS versions of Ubuntu (22.04, 24.04).
+Use `pyenv` instead.
+See https://github.com/pyenv/pyenv.

 ### ssh keys